TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `wsda_fertilizer_database.json` – full fertilizer analysis database used by
   `plant_engine.wsda_lookup` for product N‑P‑K values

+You can override the default `data/` directory by setting the environment variable `HORTICULTURE_DATA_DIR` when running scripts or tests.

 The datasets are snapshots compiled from public resources.
 They may be outdated or incomplete and should only be used as a starting point for your own research.